 Section 2.
-The First Vice-President shall in the absence of the President assume his duties.
-The Second Vice-President shall IN order, assume the duties of the President in the absence of a higher official.
-Vice Presidents shall accept committee chairmanships as designated by the President.
+The Vice President shall in the absence of the President assume his duties.
+Vice President shall accept committee chairmanships as designated by the President.

 Section 3.
 The Secretary shall keep a record of the proceedings of each meeting.
 The Secretary shall also keep an accurate list of the members of the Association and their respective addresses.
 The Secretary shall also conduct the correspondence of the Association.

 Section 4.
 The Treasurer shall have charge of all funds of the Association and shall collect and keep an accurate book account of all money received and disbursed.
 The Treasurer shall make a report at the annual meeting of the Association held in conjunction with the State Board of Accounts Conference of all money received and disbursed by the Treasurer during the year.
 The Treasurer shall report the financial condition of the Treasury as of the date of the annual conference.
 The Treasurer and Secretary shall conduct registration of persons attending the State Board of Accounts annual conference for Clerks and the business meeting held in conjunction with the AIC conference.

 Section 5.
 The Treasurer shall be bonded in an amount determined by the Executive Board and the bond shall be approved by the Executive Board.
 The cost of the bond shall be paid by the Association.

 Section 6.
 The immediate past President will act as an advising member of the board.